shujiehe/MicroGT-DBiT/kraken2/README.md

 SLURM batch script for taxonomic classification of **RNA** reads.

 Steps:
-1. Aligns reads to the host genome using STAR
+1. Aligns trimmed R1 reads to the host genome using STAR
 2. Keeps STAR-unmapped reads as host-depleted reads
-3. Runs Kraken2 on the host-depleted reads
+3. Runs Kraken2 on the host-depleted R1 reads

 Kraken2 parameters: